Pay our debts or we demonstrate soon – Seed suppliers under PFJ demand

 “People have already reduced their acreages of production since they don’t have money to buy the goods to produce the seeds,” she lamented adding that yields and productivity in the future are on the line.

-Madama Nyamadi stressed the lack of funds has resulted in their ability to purchase fertilizer to grow their seeds.
+Madama Nyamadi stressed the lack of funds has resulted in their inability to purchase fertilizer to grow their seeds.

 - Invest in the capital, stock and money markets – SEC woos investors